luokunhang/web_app_gymnast_recommender/README.md

 ├── app.py                            <- Flask wrapper for running the web app ├── run.py                            <- Simplifies the execution of one or more of the src scripts
 ├── requirements.txt                  <- Python package dependencies
+├── pipeline.sh                       <- Bash script file for the ml pipeline
 ```

 ## Running the app